“Can I get paid for adopting out my baby?”

 In fact, it’s illegal and unethical to pay for a baby.
 So if someone offers you money to place your baby for adoption, don’t do it.
 This is human trafficking, and you could end up facing serious legal charges.

 So that you don’t get mixed up in this kind of scam, it’s important to work with a licensed adoption agency like Lifetime Adoption.
-We have 30 years of experience in helping birth mothers through the adoption process.
+We have over 35 years of experience in helping birth mothers through the adoption process.

 In addition, our adoption professionals are familiar with the many financial needs that birth mothers may face during their pregnancy and after the adoption.